 Married (1767) to a Miss Coles.1

-Listed in the trade directories of the time as toy man, toy making(m/s) cutler, cutlery/surgical instrument making(m).2 He went bankrupt in November, 1766, but this seemed to be a frequent occurence for many tradesmen at the time, and he featured in the directories both before and after this time, at least as late as 1777.3 In 1778 he was even listed as a Director of the Hand in Hand Fire Office,4 a position to which he was re-elected at least as late as 1793.5 Boswell described him as sword-cutter to his majesty.
+Listed in the trade directories of the time as toy man, toy making(m/s) cutler, cutlery/surgical instrument making(m).2 He went bankrupt in November 1766, but this was a frequent occurrence for many tradesmen at the time, and he featured in the directories both before and after this time, at least as late as 1777.3 In 1778 he was even listed as a Director of the Hand in Hand Fire Office,4 a position to which he was re-elected at least as late as 1793.5 Boswell described him as sword-cutter to his majesty.

 Thomas Jefferys' nephew, Nathaniel Jefferys (ca. 1758-1810), at some point served as an apprentice in the shop.
 He later became Goldsmith and Jeweller to the Prince of Wales (1789), and a Member of Parliament for Coventry (1796-1802/3).6